-A federal court has ordered several sports bars in Maine to pay $82,211 in back wages and penalties due to violations of the Fair Labor Standards Act (FLSA).
-The decision arises from an investigation by the U.S. Department of Labor, which revealed that these establishments failed to pay overtime wages to their employees.
-The FLSA mandates that workers must be compensated at one and a half times their regular pay for hours worked beyond the standard 40-hour workweek.
+A federal court has recently mandated that several sports bars in Maine pay $82,211 in back wages and penalties due to violations of the Fair Labor Standards Act (FLSA).
+This ruling stems from an investigation prompted by complaints that the establishments failed to comply with federal labor laws regarding employee compensation.

 For more details and the full reference, visit the source link below: